 Just to the west of the State Park property, there was a very lively, noisy dance hall named Smith’s place.
-It flourished in the late 1800s and early 1900s.
-It was a very lively dance hall, where many big name bands played as they traveled through this area.
-We knew Charlie Smith the owner and his family very well.
+It flourished in the early 1900s.
+It was a very lively dance hall, where many big-name bands played as they travelled through this area.
+We knew Charlie Smith, the owner, and his family very well.
 Their daughter babysat the three Olson boys on occasion.
 Karlton, Harlan, and Leland.
 My brother Harlan was a banker, writer, and collector of artifacts who helped start the Museum at the state park entrance.
 Harlan loved every minute of it, even the many volunteer hours.
 He passed away on March 8, 2016.
 I can see him searching for artifacts on old Heavenly terrain now.
-I would imagine there are some very nice artifacts to be found near those streets of gold.
+I imagine there are some nice artifacts to be found near those streets of gold.

 Bud Mueller from Estelline gave boat rides at Arlington Beach in the 1940’s.
 This was his fancy boat.

 In the nineteen forties or early fifties it was purchased by Russ Weiland and his wife who operated it for many years.
-Russ was possibly the original Evinrude Johnson dealer in this part of the country.
-His daughter and son-in-law relocated Weiland Marine, which is now on Highway 81.
+Russ was the original Evinrude Johnson dealer in this part of the country.
+His daughter and son-in-law relocated to Weiland Marine, which is now on Highway 81.

 There was another dance hall that later became Wieland Marine on Highway 81 just north of the corner by the Poinsett Cemetery, it closed after the War.
 It was near a gas station, some called Hilltop, others Ann’s Place.
 She served lunches and usually had a lively crowd, Ann and Clyde served beverages to those with the most discriminating tastes.
 The place later became Ole’s repair shop.
 It was Gene’s repair until Weiland Marine bought it.